Edward Cullen x Reader Part 1

 Because I couldn't escape that night, and escape the reality I might never see my father again.

-I spent two weeks alone in my own house waking up hoping he would just walk through the door and smile saying 'I'm home baby girl'.
+I spent two weeks alone in my own house, waking up, and hoping he would just walk through the door and smile, saying 'I'm home baby girl'.

-When I got back to my old school all I got was pity and constant reminders and apologies expressed by my peer for the loss I suffered.
+When I got back to my old school all I got was pity and constant reminders and apologies expressed by my peers and teachers for the loss I suffered.

 I know what your thinking, what about my mom?
 Why couldn't I live with her?

-I wish I could if I knew where she is.
+I wish I could've lived with her, if I knew where she is.

-I just needed to get away from California.
+I just needed to get away from that place.

 Now here I am, one year later in my junior year, hiding away in the music auditorium.